SirTobiSwobi/classifier-trainer/README.md

+# classifier-trainer
+This repository contains a contribution of the PhD Thesis *Bootstrapping Explainable Text Categorization in Emergent Knowledge-Domains* by Tobias Eljasik-Swoboda submitted to the University of Hagen, Germany on November 30th, 2020.
+Date of oral examiniation: March 2nd, 2021.

-Common microservice sidecar for services implementing the classifier trainer API of the athlete/trainer pattern.
+This is a common microservice sidecar for services implementing the classifier trainer API of the athlete/trainer pattern.
+It can be forked to create microservices implementing the same API.
+Only the core application logic needs to be changes.

 See classifier-trainer.yml config file for metadata about the microservice.
 The same metadata can be accesses by calling /metadata of the running service.